SoftwareAG/sagdevops-templates/templates/sag-des-config/README.md

 # Configuring Digital Event Services

-Use this template to provision Digital Event Services 10.1 and higher.
+Use this template to configure Digital Event Services 10.1 and higher.

 ## Requirements